Luzkan/Scala/Tasklist9/README.md

 # **Task #2**

-## Implement method `parallel` that takes two blocks of arguments as parameter and executes them simultaneously.
+## Implement method `parallel` that takes two blocks of arguments as a parameter and executes them simultaneously.

 ```scala
 object Task2 extends App {